Fed03/functional-programming-talk-giuneco/fragments/curry.md

 <div class="small">
 Currying allows to specialize base functions without redefining logic.

-Moreover any function that works on single elements can be transformed into a function that works on arrays simply by wrapping it with the curryed version of map:
+Moreover, any function that works on single elements can be transformed into a function that works on arrays simply by wrapping it with the curryed version of map:
 </div>
 ```python
 mapCur = curry(lambda fn, array: map(fn, array))